Home

 Passiflora lindeniana - Tree Passion Flower

-This is a rare offering of the amazing Passiflora lindeniana - the Tree Passion Flower.
+This is a close look at the amazing Passiflora lindeniana - the Tree Passion Flower.
 It looks nothing like typical Passiflora vines because it's not a vine!
 It is a free-standing, woody tree, growing up to 60 feet tall and 4 feet wide at the base!
-Its outrageously large leaves usually grow 1 to 1½ feet long, but can potentially get to 3 feet!
+Its outrageously large leaves usually grow 1 to 1½ feet long, but potentially to 3 feet!
 This is an endangered species from the cool mountains of Venezuela, where only a few stands are left.
 Because of its cool climate origin, it might not thrive in hot climates.
 If you can provide the right conditions, it's a very fun plant to grow.
 This is one of the "holy grails" of Passifloras.
 Seeds are difficult to germinate, so i offer established plants.

 Passiflora lindeniana- Tree Passionflower

 Passiflora lindeniana takes on a palm-like shape, with good branching near the top.
 It sheds its leaves each winter if temperatures are cool enough.
-Indoors, it grows quite vigorously for a woody plant.
+Indoors, it grows quite vigorously for a woody plant, but you can keep it pruned short if you need to.
 Since it isn't a vine, it is completely free of tendrils.
-It hasn't flowered for me yet, but a picture of the 2 inch flower is here.
-Its yellow, 2 inch fruits are supposedly edible.
-The plant is nearing extinction in the wild due to a local species of fly, whose larvae eat the developing fruit.
-In most years, all the fruit of every tree is infested, making it near impossible for the plants to reproduce.
+The blooms appear in the spring and have a sweet scent, somewhat like Honeysuckle.
+They are 2½ inches across and have a ring of bright yellow filaments.
+It hasn't made fruit for me, but the fruit is yellow and supposedly edible.
+The plant is nearing extinction in the wild due to habitat destruction by humans, and also from a local species of fruit fly that's been destroying almost every fruit.

 Passiflora lindeniana

 I have no information about how much heat it can handle, but it seems to prefer temperatures below 80 degrees F (27°C), with cool nights.
-I suspect that it won't be happy in temperatures that are consistently above 85° F (29°C) and nights are warm (above 65°F / 18°C).
-I believe that it can only survive down to about 25°F (-4°C).
+I suspect it won't be happy if temperatures consistently get above 85° F (29°C) and nights are warm (above 64°F / 18°C).
+I believe it can only survive down to about 25°F (-4°C).
 It has been successfully grafted onto some other Passiflora species, which might allow it to be grown in warmer or colder conditions than it is used to.

 It grows well in a large pot.
-Like most Passifloras, it enjoys rich, well-draining soil.
-Aim to keep the soil evenly moist (but not soggy), and do not let it dry out.
-It likes filtered sun, and probably will need some protection from strong afternoon sun.
-Over 40% humidity is recommended.
+Like most Passifloras, it enjoys fertile, well-draining soil.
+Keep the soil evenly moist.
+It likes part sun.
+It might need some protection from strong afternoon sun.
+Over about 40% humidity is best.
 The plant can respond to stress by dropping its leaves, but it re-grows them once conditions improve.

 Check availability